-If one of the sources is the Analog channel, we recommend to set the input level of the AD converter in coarse 6dB steps, then use the bypass input level for fine tuning of Analog source, then adjusting the level of the other channel, netaudio or AES EBU, from the audio input menu
+If one of the sources is the Analog channel, we recommend to set the input level of the AD converter in coarse 6dB steps, then use the bypass input level for fine tuning of Analog source, then adjusting the level of the other channel, netaudio or AES EBU, from the audio input menu following the editing rules described before.
+When name editing is finished, the "" cursor will be positioned to the right side of the name string and will allow to move on the other editable elements on the window.

-2.1.8 Saving a preset
+2.1.4 Saving a preset